yetzehev/Ztritici-demography/workflow/Ztritici_demography.md

     " > stp_02_call-mask-aeg_$i.sh;done

-D. The last step will generate invidual scripts to peforM the SNVcalling and masking at once: script name: stp_02_call-mask-wht_$i.sh, where $i is each of the pseudodiploid genotypes.
+D. The last step will generate invidual scripts to peform the SNVcalling and masking at once: script name: stp_02_call-mask-wht_$i.sh, where $i is each of the pseudodiploid genotypes.